radicallyopensecurity/templates/xml/doc/Report Writing - Procedure.md

 The `<client>` element contains two other elements:

-- `<full_name>`, in which you should type the client's official name, e.g. 'Universiteit van Amsterdam', or 'Company BV'
+- `<full_name>`, in which you should type the client's official name, e.g. 'Sitting Duck BV', or 'Big International Company Ltd'
-- `<short_name>`, in which you should type the client's shorter name, e.g. 'UvA' or 'Company' (or, if there is no shorter name, just type the long name again)
+- `<short_name>`, in which you should type the client's shorter name, e.g. 'Sitting Duck' or 'Big International' (or, if there is no shorter name, just type the long name again)

 Example:
 ```